itsmartashub/GPThemes/README.md

 ## Acknowledgments

-Shoutout to the testing maestro [@pbradjan1994](https://github.com/pbradjan1994) for being the bug whisperer in the wild world of my website extension.
+Shoutout to the testing maestro [@TheMaskedGuardian](https://github.com/TheMaskedGuardian) for being the bug whisperer in the wild world of this website extension.
 His insightful observations have significantly contributed to refining and enhancing the project.
 Grateful for your testing effort 🙏